Rainault/qfg1-randomizer/README.md

 Only the EGA version is currently supported.
 (Sorry, VGA fans!)
 Also, you must be running v1.2 of QFG1EGA.
 This is the version that you should have if you bought the game on Steam or GOG.
 Notably, this randomizer will not work on v1.0 (the one called "Hero's Quest").

+# Antivirus/Malware Note
+I've received reports that some antivirus/malware programs are reporting the randomizer application as a trojan.
+(I guess modding a game by dumping a bunch of extra files into a folder does look suspiciously like a trojan.)
+I am currently working on resolving this problem in a more permanent fashion, but you may need to tell your antivirus/malware program to allow the randomizer to run.
+Sorry for the inconvenience!

 # Instructions
 Windows is the only supported OS at the moment.